 All eyes were on model and activist Halima Aden at the Sherri Hill fashion show in New York City on February 8 when she walked the runway in a one-of-a-kind cyan blue — UNICEF's official color — couture gown with a matching hijab.
 Since Halima was named a UNICEF Ambassador in 2018, she has found many ways to share her passion for helping others and her own experience as a refugee to raise awareness and encourage support for UNICEF's global humanitarian relief work.

-Returning to Kakuma, the refugee camp in northwestern Kenya where she was born in 1997, wasn't easy for Halima Aden.
-She spent her early childhood in this sprawling settlement, home to 185,000 refugees and asylum seekers — the majority of them women and children — displaced by war, famine and persecution.
-"My biggest fear was not being able to recognize the place I called home for seven years," says the Somali-American model, who recently visited Kakuma for the first time since her departure in 2004.
+Last summer, Halima returned to Kakuma, the refugee camp in northwestern Kenya where she was born in 1997.
+Halima spent her early childhood in the sprawling settlement, home to 185,000 refugees and asylum seekers — the majority of them women and children — displaced by war, famine and persecution.
+"My biggest fear was not being able to recognize the place I called home for seven years," said the Somali-American model, who left Kakuma when her family received permission to move to the U.S. in 2004.
 "I kind of prepared myself for the worst."

 I know millions of other people, other girls my age, they got to stay behind.
 They got to live their lives out here.
 And I escaped.
 I made it out.

 "I feel really guilty sometimes.
 I think, okay, did I make the most out of my journey to America?
 Did I make the most out of my life?
 I know millions of other people, other girls my age, they got to stay behind.
 They got to live their lives out here.
 And I escaped.
 I made it out."

 An observant Muslim, Somali-American model Halima Aden proudly wears her hijab